S. P. Balasubrahmanyam: 1980s

-Balasubrahmanyam came to international prominence with the 1980 film Sankarabharanam.
+Balasubrahmanyam gained international recognition with the 1980 film Sankarabharanam.
 The film is considered to be one of the best films ever to emerge from the Telugu film industry.
 Directed by K. Viswanath, the film's soundtrack was composed by K. V. Mahadevan and led to an increase in the usage of Carnatic music in Telugu cinema as well as in other languages.
 Not a classically trained singer, he used a "film music" aesthetic in recording the songs.
 Balasubrahmanyam received his first National Film Award for Best Male Playback Singer for his work.
 His first work in Hindi films was in the following year, in Ek Duuje Ke Liye (1981), for which he received another National Film Award for Best Male Playback Singer.

 Balasubrahmanyam began to record more songs in Telugu and other South Indian languages, especially for Ilaiyaraaja with S. Janaki, the trio considered to be highly successful in the Tamil film industry from the late 1970s and throughout the 1980s.
-The songs were based on classical music, such as in Saagara Sangamam (1983) and Rudraveena (1988), for which both Ilaiyaraaja and Balasubrahmanyam won National Awards for Best Music Director and Best Male Playback Singer respectively.
-South Indian actor Chiranjeevi admits that SPB voice is one of the main reasons of his success.
+The songs were based on classical music, such as in Saagara Sangamam (1983) and Rudraveena (1988), for which Ilaiyaraaja and Balasubrahmanyam won National Awards for Best Music Director and Best Male Playback Singer respectively.
+South Indian actor Chiranjeevi said that SPB's voice is one of the main reasons for his success.

-In 1989, Balasubrahmanyam was the playback singer for actor Salman Khan in the blockbuster Maine Pyar Kiya.
-The soundtrack for the film was very successful and he won a Filmfare Award for Best Male Playback Singer for the song Dil Deewana.
+In 1989, Balasubrahmanyam was the playback singer for actor Salman Khan in Maine Pyar Kiya.
+The soundtrack for the film won a Filmfare Award for Best Male Playback Singer for the song Dil Deewana.
 For much of the next decade, Balasubrahmanyam continued as the "romantic singing voice" on the soundtracks of Khan's films.
 Notable among these was Hum Aapke Hain Koun..! which became the highest-grossing Hindi film of all time.
 Balasubrahmanyam's duet with Lata Mangeshkar, "Didi Tera Devar Deewana", was very popular.
-This solidified Balasubrahmanyam as one of the biggest playback singers in India.
 SP Balasubrahmanyam became identified as Salman Khan's voice in the 90s just like Kishore Kumar became Rajesh Khanna's voice through the 70s.